Smoking ban: Economic impact

-Many studies have been published in the health industry literature on the economic effect of smoking bans.
+Many studies have been published in the health industry literature on the economic effects of smoking bans.
 The majority of these government and academic studies have found that there is no negative economic impact associated with smoking restrictions and many have found that there may be a positive effect on local businesses.
 A 2003 review of 97 such studies of the economic effects of a smoking ban on the hospitality industry found that the "best-designed" studies concluded that smoking bans did not harm businesses.
 Similarly, a 2014 meta-analysis found no significant gains or losses in revenue in restaurants and bars affected by smoking bans.
 In addition, such laws may reduce health care costs, improve work productivity, and lower the overall cost of labour in the community thus protected, making that workforce more attractive for employers.

-Studies funded by the bar and restaurant associations have sometimes claimed that smoking bans have a negative effect on restaurant and bar profits.
+Studies funded by the bar and restaurant associations have sometimes claimed that smoking bans hurt restaurant and bar profits.
 Such associations have also criticised studies which found that such legislation had no impact.
 Many bar and restaurant associations have relationships with the tobacco industry and are sponsored by them.

 Australia

 A government survey in Sydney found that the proportion of the population attending pubs and clubs rose after smoking was banned inside them.
 However, a ClubsNSW report in August 2008 blamed the smoking ban for New South Wales clubs suffering their worst fall in income ever, amounting to a decline of $385 million.
 Income for clubs was down 11% in New South Wales.
-Sydney CBD club income fell 21.7% and western Sydney clubs lost 15.5%.
+Sydney CBD club income fell 21.7% and Western Sydney clubs lost 15.5%.

 Germany

 Some smoking restrictions were introduced in German hotels, restaurants, and bars in 2008 and early 2009.
-The restaurant industry has claimed that some businesses in the states which restricted smoking in late 2007 (Lower Saxony, Baden-Württemberg, and Hessen) experienced reduced profits.
+The restaurant industry has claimed that some businesses in the states that restricted smoking in late 2007 (Lower Saxony, Baden-Württemberg, and Hessen) experienced reduced profits.
 The German Hotel and Restaurant Association (DEHOGA) claimed that the smoking ban deterred people from going out for a drink or meal, stating that 15% of establishments that adopted a ban in 2007 saw turnover fall by around 50%.
 However, a study by the University of Hamburg (Ahlfeldt and Maennig 2010) finds negative impacts on revenues, if any, only in the very short run.
 In the medium and long run, a recovery of revenues took place.
-These results suggest either, that the consumption in bars and restaurants is not affected by smoking bans in the long run, or, that negative revenue impacts by smokers are compensated by increasing revenues through non-smokers.
+These results suggest either that the consumption in bars and restaurants is not affected by smoking bans in the long run, or that negative revenue impacts from smokers are compensated by increasing revenues from non-smokers.